Baryon-dark matter coincidence in Randall-Sundrum Model

 where $\rho_\gamma$, $\rho_\nu$, and $\rho_{\rm DR}$ denote the photon, SM neutrino, and dark radiation energy densities, respectively, and $T_\nu/T_\gamma = (4/11)^{1/3}$.
 The temperature $T_{\DNeff}$ specifies the epoch at which $N_\text{eff}$ is evaluated.
 Experimental bounds on $\DNeff$ are typically quoted at $T_{\DNeff} = T_\text{BBN}$ and $T_{\DNeff} = T_\text{CMB}$, with $T_\text{CMB}$ corresponding to photon decoupling.
 Within the SM, accounting for non-instantaneous neutrino decoupling yields $N_\text{eff}^\text{SM} = 3.044$~\cite{Dodelson:1992km, Hannestad:1995rs, Dolgov:1997mb, Mangano:2005cc, deSalas:2016ztq, EscuderoAbenza:2020cmq, Akita:2020szl, Froustey:2020mcq, Bennett:2020zkv}.
 In the presence of additional dark radiation, one finds

 where $\mathcal{B}$ denotes the branching fraction of the graviton into DR of different spins.
-In deriving Eq.~\eqref{eq:DNeff}, entropy conservation has been applied from decoupling temperature $T_d$ till $T_{\DNeff}$, and we have used $\gss\simeq\gs$ around $T_{\DNeff}$.
+In deriving Eq.~\eqref{eq:DNeff} entropy conservation has been applied from decoupling temperature $T_d$ till $T_{\DNeff}$, and we have used $\gss\simeq\gs$ around $T_{\DNeff}$.
 The decoupling temperature of the decaying graviton satisfies

 where $m_G$ is the mass of the decaying graviton.
-Using the expressions for graviton decay rates in Appendix.~\ref{sec:grav-decay}, we find,
+Using the expressions for graviton decay rates in Appendix.~\ref{sec:grav-decay} we find,

 ignoring masses of the SM particles and considering $\gs(T_d)=106$.
-Clearly, for a fixed $\Lambda_r$, lighter gravitons decouple later.
+This shows, spin-1 DR contributes maximally to $\DNeff$.